michaelcchu/webRTCchat/README.md

 it works great! (and only uses vanilla JS!)

-unfortunately, i was only able to get it to work on two computers connected to the same wifi, or two browser windows on the same computer. i was unable to get it to work on two devices connected to different wifis / networks.
+unfortunately, i was only able to get it to work on two browser windows on the same computer, or two computers connected to the same wifi. i was unable to get it to work on two devices connected to different wifis / networks.

+you can try it here: https://mcchu.com/webrtcchat/